Tantoba/Financial-Loan-reports-/README.md

 9. Relationship between annual income and loan application by grade ?

-10. State with highest loan application ?
+10. State with highest funded application ?

-11. What are the Loan status with respect to all KPIs
+11. Loan status affect loan approval

 12. Loan application monthly trend

-13. Loan application based on Purpose that likely to charged off ?
+13. Loan application based on Grade that are likely to charged off ?

 14. Employees length with loan application disapproved?